-The UK is a global leader in Higher Education but is currently experiencing severe commercial and workforce challenges due to the impact of COVID-19, Brexit and global competition requiring Higher Education Institutions to establish strategies to face these issues.
+The UK is a world leader in Higher Education, but is currently experiencing severe commercial and workforce challenges due to the impact of ongoing global competition.
+This has required Higher Education Institutions (HEIs) to establish strategies to face these issues.

-With over 2.38 million students* (480,000 from outside the UK) now classed as consumers, against a backdrop of funding cuts and tuition fees, there is increased need for HEIs to provide continued quality of education, whilst demonstrating value-for-money.
+With over 2.38 million students* (480,000 from outside the UK) now classed as consumers, there is increased need for HEIs to provide continued quality of education, whilst demonstrating value-for-money.
+This is all happening against a backdrop of increased regulation, funding cuts and pressure on tuition fees.

-Through our client relationships - various successful secondments and our involvement with key Higher Education sector bodies - we have developed a comprehensive understanding of the evolving challenges facing Higher Education and apply this knowledge to the way we deliver legal services to our clients.
+Through our client relationships, which have included various successful secondments to university in house legal teams, and our involvement with key Higher Education sector bodies, we have developed a comprehensive understanding of the evolving challenges facing Higher Education.
+We apply this knowledge to the way we deliver legal services to our clients.

-Our team of specialist higher education lawyers work with a growing number of universities and HEIs, including members of the internationally renowned Russell Group as well as dynamic new universities and colleges, providing well informed, pragmatic legal solutions, whilst delivering excellent value for money.
+Our team of specialist Higher Education lawyers work with a growing number of universities and HEIs, including members of the internationally renowned Russell Group as well as dynamic new universities and colleges.
+We provide well informed, pragmatic legal solutions, whilst delivering excellent value for money.
 Our support and guidance includes advice on:

 - Education law including student disciplinary and academic misconduct processes